nihardwivedi/miniproject2/README.md

-# miniproject2
+# Mini Project 2
-Mini Project 2 Repo for the course EC601, Product Design in ECE at BU.
+Repo for the second mini project of the course EC601, Product Design in ECE at BU.